 Have a bubble tea-shaped hole in your heart that can’t be filled?
-Try these alternative boba stores that offer novel creations beyond your usual Gong Cha and Koi – from multi-coloured drinks to warm variants that are good for your gut.
+Try these alternative boba stores that offer novel creations beyond your usual Gong Cha and Koi – from multi-coloured drinks to warm variants that are like getting a hug from the inside out.

 It might call itself a soft-serve specialty store, but Emma’s range of bubble tea is also worth a try.
 In particular, its warm selection of hojicha, sencha, and sesame is perfect for the cold, rainy season.
 Get the Kuromitsu Kurogoma Latte ($4.50) that’s made with over 6,000 sesame seeds for a rich, nutty drink; or sample the Kuromitsu Hojicha Latte ($4.50) for a smoky-sweet profile.
 The drinks also come cold ($4.80), and can even be topped with Emma’s signature gravity-defying soft serve (from $3.80) for an extra special treat.